raspberrypi/documentation/configuration/uart.md

 ## Configuration

-The following table summarises the default configuration of the UARTs:
+The following table summarises the default configuration of the first two UARTs:

 | Model | mini UART | first PL011 (UART0)|
 |-------|-----------|-------|